rsvim/rfc/2-EventLoop.md

    - `crossterm::event::EventStream`: All user keyboard/mouse events are receiving through this stream.
    - Master channel receiver and Js channel receiver: Tokio's runtime is multi-threaded and requires data structures to be `Arc` to keep thread safe.
 While V8 js engine is single-threaded and all data structures are `Rc`, which are non-thread safe.
 Thus rsvim introduces these 2 channels to send data to each other.

+As you can see, actually it is still "input" => "calculation" => "output" process.

 ## Starting

 When rsvim starts, it follows below steps to initialize